-In the first part, What You Need To Know, I have presented the basics, as well as the introduction to the High Intensity Training (HIT).
-I have also talked mostly about HIT Prescription.
-In the following two parts, the emphasis is on HIT Drills.
+In the first part, What You Need To Know, I have presented the basics, as well as the introduction to the High Intensity Interval Training (HIIT).
+I have also talked mostly about HIIT Prescription.
+In the following two parts, the emphasis is on HIIT Drills.

 I will talk about their classifications and then cover each of these categories in more details.
 Namely, in this part, I will focus on the first two categories – Long Intervals and Short Intervals, whereas in the next part, other three categories will be covered: Sprint Interval Training (SIT), Repeat Sprint Training (RST) and Intermittent Recovery.

-Here is the classification of HIT drills used in this article series:
+Here is the classification of HIIT drills used in this article series:

 Here, REC stands for recovery interval, performed in active variations of HIT drills, which is around 50-70% MAS.

-These two images give the big picture of HIT drills.
+These two images give a big picture of HIIT drills.
 Let’s now cover each category in more detail.

 Long intervals are intervals longer that 1 min, usually performed from 80% MAS to 110% MAS.
 In this book we differentiate between the two variations: long intervals with active rest (ALI) and long intervals with passive rest (PLI).

 Since long intervals are, well long, coaches prefer to prescribe them using distance.
 As explained previously, prescribing in distance is fine when working with a rather small number of athletes, but with the big group, if they run on 800m with their individual times and individual recovery time, it can become quite messy and chaotic.